 Absolutely.
-Skype is a very convenient way for me to help you if you live too far away or are unable to travel to my practice.
+Zoom is a very convenient way for me to help you if you live too far away or are unable to travel to my practice.

 I CAN’T SEE THE ISSUE I HAVE LISTED ON YOUR WEBSITE, CAN YOU STILL HELP ME?